DutchDevOfficial/MXC_Handbook/MDFiles/AMA.md

 As you already might know, ALL your miners will be used as an **LPWAN umbrella**☔️ for millions of #IoT devices out there (many M2 Pro users already might have seen data packets in their DataDash), it means that the location of your M2 Pro will play a significant role, which eventually brings us to the question:

-- How can we set up our M2 Pro in the best possible position to ensure a decent coverage??
+How can we set up our M2 Pro in the best possible position to ensure a decent coverage?

 And the LTE option is an answer for it! 📡
 ﻿